AayushPaigwar/Flutter-Portfolio-App/README.md

 ```
  PS: Please wait for 2-3 min if the GitHub Repos returns a exception and then try again.
- And code organization will be updated soon
+ And code organizing will be updated soon
 ```

 ----